 He doesn’t regain the use of his legs, but he is forced to crawl on the ground and learn new skills such as swimming.
 He doesn’t solve the threat facing the feudal estate where he resides by himself but gets help from a monk.
 Robin is a character with a great deal to learn.
 His flaws, partial paralysis and lack of confidence and knowledge, are major problems that simply cannot be ignored.

-That slim volume has inspired with way I create imperfections in characters.
+That slim volume has inspired the way I create imperfections in characters.
 They get major flaws, not simply interesting minor ones.
-These are part of the conflict, difficulties that either have to be dealt with or be accepted by other characters.
+These are part of the conflict—difficulties that either have to be dealt with or be accepted by other characters.
 What kind of shortcomings can characters have that don’t make them unlikeable?

-- Physical flaws such as missing limbs, stammering, weak heart, or unattractiveness—Physical ugliness can be a challenge to overcome particularly for a female protagonist.
+- Physical flaws such as missing limbs, stammering, weak heart, or unattractiveness—However, physical ugliness can be a challenge to overcome for a female protagonist because readers may assume ugly is unlikeable.

 - A different way of relating to the world—A personality disorder or neuro-atypical pattern of thinking may result in strained relationships with people around them.